 - Encryption is recommended but not required for the transmission of sensitive data.

 - Sensitive data is:

-- protected by confidentiality agreements before access is permitted
+- protected by confidentiality agreements before access is permitted; and

 - the default classification for data if a classification level has not been explicitly defined.

-- Hard copies of sensitive data must be stored in a closed container (filing cabinet, closed office, secure area etc.).
-Sensitive data in electronic format must be stored on a system that requires user authentication.
+- Hard copies of sensitive data are stored in a closed container (filing cabinet, closed office, secure area etc).
+Sensitive data in electronic format is stored on a system that requires user authentication.

 - planning documents.

 - Highly sensitive data is defined as that which would have a high impact on the University if breached.